Sample Size Calculations for Micro-randomized Trials in mHealth

 \subsection{Some Practical Guidelines}

 Third, it is critical to use conservative values of $d$ and availability $E[I_t]$ in the sample size formula.
 It is not surprising that the quality of the sample size formula depends on an accurate or conservative values of the standardized effects, $d$, as this is the case for all sample size formulas.
 Additionally availability provides the number of decision points as which treatment might be provided per individual and thus the sample size formula should be sensitive to availability.
-To illustrate these points we consider a simulation in which the data is generated by
+To illustrate these points we consider two simulations in which the data is generated by

 where the $\epsilon_t$'s are i.i.d. standard normals and $\alpha(t)$ is as in the prior simulations.
-First suppose the scientist provides the correct availability pattern, $\{E[I_t]\}_{t=1}^T$, the correct time at which the maximal standardized proximal main effect is achieved ($\arg\max_t Z_t'd$) and the correct initial standardized proximal main effect ($Z_1'd=d_1=0$) but provides too low a value of the averaged across time, standardized proximal main effect $\bar d=\frac{1}{T}\sum_{t=1}^{T}Z_t'd$.
+In the first simulation, suppose the scientist provides the correct availability pattern, $\{E[I_t]\}_{t=1}^T$, the correct time at which the maximal standardized proximal main effect is achieved ($\arg\max_t Z_t'd$) and the correct initial standardized proximal main effect ($Z_1'd=d_1=0$) but provides too low a value of the averaged across time, standardized proximal main effect $\bar d=\frac{1}{T}\sum_{t=1}^{T}Z_t'd$.
 The simulated power is provided in Appendix~\ref{sec:A2}, Table~\ref{wrongguessave}.
 The degradation in power is pronounced as might be expected.

-Second, suppose the scientist provides the correct $\arg\max_t Z_t'd$, correct $Z_1'd=d_1=0$, correct $\bar d=\frac{1}{T}\sum_{t=1}^{T}Z_t'd$ and although the scientist's time-varying pattern of availability is correct, the magnitude is underestimated.
+In the second simulation, suppose the scientist provides the correct $\arg\max_t Z_t'd$, correct $Z_1'd=d_1=0$, correct $\bar d=\frac{1}{T}\sum_{t=1}^{T}Z_t'd$ and although the scientist's time-varying pattern of availability is correct, the magnitude is underestimated.
 The simulation result is in Appendix~\ref{sec:A2}, Table~\ref{wrongguessavetau}.
 Again the degradation in power is pronounced.